scott/do_addon_connector/README.md

 **Resource destruction** - When DO sends a resource deletion request, your app will need to handle that.
 You can specify what else will happen in this `Concern`.

+## SSO Login request

-**SSO Login request** - When a DO user sends a SSO request, you will need to log them into your app.
+When a DO user sends a SSO request, you will need to log them into your app.
 How you authenticate a user is up to your app, but you can use the following to respond to the SSO login request: https://github.com/scott/do_addon_connector/blob/master/lib/generators/do_addon_connector/controllers/concerns/sso_login_extension.rb

+## Notifications

+The service will send notification webhooks to your app when certain events happen.
+If a customer fails to pay their bill, a webhook indicating this will be sent to your app.
+Likewise, if the same customer becomes current again, another notification indicating this will be sent.

+You can customize how your app behaves in response to any notification with `notifications_concern`.

 ## Contributing
 Contribution directions go here.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
-Copyright 2021, 2022 Scott Miller, Helpy.io, Inc.
+Copyright 2022 Scott Miller, Helpy.io, Inc.